 A duplicate content checker like the one at http://www.seoreviewtools.com/duplicate-content-checker/ can help you find any duplicate content on your site.
 If you do find any duplicate content, you can use canonical links, 301 redirects, or change the text on one of the pages to differentiate the content.

 One of the ways that Google and other search engines measure whether a web page might be interesting or valuable is by how long people stay on a web page before moving to another one.
 Various minimum word counts have been bandied about, but it’s actually the amount of time a person stays on a page that really matters.
 Try to have enough content on your pages that someone will want to stay on there for at least two minutes.
-The average adult reads about 250 words per minute, and most highly-rated articles are at least 500 words.
+The average adult reads about 250 words per minute, and the most highly-rated articles are at least 500 words.
 Having at least 300 words on the page is a good minimum.

 Search engines are increasingly using social media data to determine the quality of a site.
 While backlinks are still the best, social media can no longer be ignored if you want top positions.
 Choosing which social media sites to connect to can be an article all in itself.
-The important thing is that you make it easy for people to reach your site from your social media page and make it easy for them to share your content onto social media.
+The important thing is that you make it easy for people to reach your site from your social media page and make it easy for them to share your content on social media.
 Most sites use a social media plugin to add sharing buttons to different social media websites.
 One example of a WordPress plugin can be found here: https://wordpress.org/plugins/ultimate-social-media-icons/

 Most websites use a content management system like WordPress, Joomla, or Drupal.
 If you are using one, then you may want to consider available SEO plugins.
 SEO plugins make it very easy for website administrators and authors to add in metatag information that search engines use to categorize pages.
 Some CMSes, like Drupal, already have robust SEO features built into the site.